calcuis/gguf-connector/README.md

 ```
 pip install gguf-connector
 ```
-Update the connector (if previous version installed) by:
+Update the connector (if a previous version is installed) by:
 ```
 pip install gguf-connector --upgrade
 ```
-With this version, you can interact straight with the GGUF file(s) available in the same directory by a simple command.
+With this version, you can interact directly with the GGUF file(s) available in the same directory by a simple command.
 ### Graphical User Interface (GUI)
 Select model(s) with ctransformers:
 ```